 And you can do A/B testing on any page you want – for example your product pages, checkout flow or landing pages.

 How to get started with A/B testing on your website?

-- First you need an A/B testing tool, like Visual Website Optimizer or Optimizely (definitely check out this A/B testing tool comparison guide).
+- First you need an A/B testing tool, like VWO or Google Optimize (check out my A/B testing tool comparison guide).

-- You then need some good A/B testing ideas (ideally gathered from your web analytics and visitor feedback – not from your boss!)
+- You then need some good A/B testing ideas (ideally gathered from your web analytics and visitor feedback).

 - Lastly, you need to analyze and learn from the results to create even better follow up A/B tests.

 What are some of the best practices for A/B testing?